wrxxnch/blockframe/README.md

 - `step`
 - `collision`

-**Example:**
+Example:

 /blockframe_load my_house size=2 rotate=0,90,0

 ---

-### Import/Export bf files
+## `/blockframe_gizmos`

+Toggles the visual transformation system.

+Also supports dynamic step configuration:

+/blockframe_gizmos step=5
+/blockframe_gizmos step.move=0.25
+/blockframe_gizmos step.rotate=10
+/blockframe_gizmos step.scale=0.1

+---

+## `/blockframe_help`

+Displays in-game help.

+---

+# Import / Export `.bf` Files

+When using:

-you can save your blockframe build with blockframe_save NAME(default radius is 15 but you can change with radius=number arg) the NAME.bf file will be saved on the worlds/WORLDNAME_FOLDER you can share this file,edit etc
+/blockframe_save NAME (default radius is 15 but you can change with radius=number arg)

+The file `NAME.bf` is saved in:

+worlds/WORLDNAME/

+You can:

+- Share it
+- Edit it
+- Download structures from others

+To load:

-to import in the game just use blockframe_load NAME (use the exact name,it could be a file you saved with blockframe_save or a downloaded one)
+/blockframe_load NAME (use the exact name,it could be a file you saved with blockframe_save or a downloaded one)

 A .bf file looks like this:
 <img width="1916" height="686" alt="image" src="https://github.com/user-attachments/assets/c47ba0bc-d9c2-49fe-977c-5367d1968f3f" />

 ---

-### `/blockframe_help`
-Shows the in-game help text.
+# Persistence System

+BlockFrame stores:

+- Rotation
+- Scale
+- Position offsets
+- Step configuration

+Using:

+- `get_staticdata()`
+- `on_activate()`

+Transformations survive:

+- Server restarts
+- World reloads
+- Entity reactivation

 ---

-## Example Usage

-1. Hold a block or item.
-2. Create a preview:
-/blockframe size=1,0.5 rotate=0,90,0

-3. Adjust the position using `pos` or `step`.
-4. Confirm:
-/blockframe_set

-5. Undo if needed:
-/blockframe_undo

----

-## Mod Files
+# File Structure

 blockframe/
-├── init.lua # Complete mod code (preview, entities, commands, save/load)
+├── init.lua
+├── gizmo.lua
-├── README.md # This file
+├── README.md
-└── LICENSE.txt # CC BY 3.0 License
+└── LICENSE.txt

 ---

-## Installation
+# Installation

-1. Copy the `blockframe` folder into your Minetest `mods/` directory.
+1. Place `blockframe` inside your `mods/` directory.
-2. Enable the mod in your world settings.
+2. Enable it in world settings.
 3. Start the world.
-4. Use `/blockframe_help` to get started.
+4. Use `/blockframe_help`.

 ---

-## License
+# License

-This mod is distributed under the
+Distributed under:

-**Creative Commons Attribution 3.0 (CC BY 3.0)** license.
+Creative Commons Attribution 3.0 (CC BY 3.0)

-You are free to:
+You may:

 - Use
 - Modify
 - Redistribute
 - Use commercially

-As long as proper credit is given to the original author.
+As long as credit is given.

 https://creativecommons.org/licenses/by/3.0/

+---

+# Designed For

+- Advanced builders
+- Map creators
+- Technical servers
+- Creative experimentation
+- Structural prototyping
+---